Rodica24/LFAF_Labs/Lab2/Report2.md

 Regardless the FA tasks, I created a `fa_to_grammar` function that iterates over all possible pairs of states and symbols, gets the target state of the transition and if exists, a production is added, otherwise if the target state is a final state an empty string is added.
 Also, there is the function `is_deterministic` that checks if the target state has already been seen for the input symbol.

+In the function `ndfa_to_nfa`, the NDFA is converted to a DFA using the powerset construction algorithm.

 ## Conclusions / Screenshots / Results
 First of all, I recived the classification for my grammar which is `Type 3`